 The national addiction crisis has led to a crackdown on physician prescribing abilities for opioids.
 Frontline physicians and clinical leaders are torn between wanting to prevent addiction and wanting to treat chronic pain.

-Priya E. Mammen, Peter Sanaman & Jeanmarie Perrone
+Case Study by Priya E. Mammen, Peter Sanaman & Jeanmarie Perrone

 Collaboration among Emergency Departments in addressing a public health crisis can have a broad-reaching impact that addresses the unique needs of an at-risk population.

-Jordan Feltes, Michael Push & Avik Som
+Article by Jordan Feltes, Michael Push & Avik Som

 One behavioral health provider pilots cost-effective outreach to patients with SUD that checks up on their recovery, triages needs, and facilitates communication.